AkbarBakhshi/fetch-pages-without-route-redirect/README.md

 # Quick Start Guide

 This repo includes the code for fetching different pages without redirecting users to other routes using plain Javascript.
-Check out this youtube video for details:
+Check out these youtube videos for details:

 part#1 video: https://youtu.be/LusENN3Sg2g